-Pursuant to Patent Owner's request (Paper 26), oral arguments will commence at 1:00 pm Eastern Time on March 1, 2021, by videoconference.1 The Board understands both parties would prefer presenting arguments via videoconference, rather than in person.
-See id. at 1-2.
-Also, USPTO facilities remain closed to the public due to the state of affairs relating to COVID-19.
+Pursuant to Petitioner's and Patent Owner's requests (see, e.g., IPR2020-01162,2 Papers 39, 40), oral argument will commence at 1:00 pm Eastern Time on December 15, 2021, by videoconference.
 The Board will provide a court reporter for the hearing, and the reporter's transcript will constitute the official record of the hearing.